AnteJR/Vote_Now/README.md

 * A start screen and a menu
 * Music and sounds
 * Better code optimization and modularity

+### 04.08 (about 8 hours)
+The main flow of the game is done: you start at a menu, select a level, and play it, see the ending message depending on your victory or failure, go back to the menu, and can play again.
+A lot of fixes have been implemented, and most of the code has been commented.
+Musics are currently being writtent and slowly implemented, each time one is done.
+What is left to be done is:

+* Finish the music and sounds
+* Have a better code optimization and modularity

+### 05.08 (about 5 hours)
+The code has been optimized to the best of my abilities, and the music/sounds have been fully implemented.
+As fas as I'm concerned, the project is finished.

 ________________________
 I own all of the visual and audio assets except for the fonts [Old Newspaper Types](https://www.dafont.com/oldnewspapertypes.font) and [Kitchen Sink](https://polyducks.itch.io/kitchen-sink-textmode-font), both of which are free to use with attribution.